 Each year brings changes to the tax code that will impact the amount you owe.
 Keeping up with these changes is a challenge, even for the professionals.
 Once again, the new tax filing season brings changes that you need to be aware of to maximize your refund or minimize the amount you owe.
 Big tax breaks were enacted for the 2021 tax year, but most of those tax law changes expired at the end of 2021.
 As a result, the child tax credit, child and dependent care credit, earned income credit and other popular tax breaks are different for the 2022 tax year.
 Other 2022 tweaks are the result of new rules or annual inflation adjustments.
-Below are just a few of the significant changes we think might impact you.
+Below are just a few of the significant changes that might impact your return.

 This typically changes every year, and the amounts are generally minimal.
-2021 was no different.
-The standard deduction amounts were increased slightly for 2021 to account for inflation in 2020.
-Married couples get $25,100 plus $1,350 for each spouse age 65 or older.
-Singles can claim a $12,550 standard deduction — $14,250 if they're at least 65 years old.
-Head-of-household filers get $18,800 for their standard deduction plus an additional $1,700 once they reach age 65.
-Blind people can tack on an extra $1,350 to their standard deduction ($1,700 if they're unmarried and not a surviving spouse).
-The tax brackets were widened, but only by a few hundred (if that) each.
+2022 was no different.
+The standard deduction amounts were increased slightly for 2022 to account for inflation in 2021.
+Married couples get $25,900 plus $1,400 for each spouse age 65 or older.
+Singles can claim a $12,950 standard deduction — $14,350 if they're at least 65 years old.
+Head-of-household filers get $19,400 for their standard deduction plus an additional $1,750 once they reach age 65.
+The tax brackets were widened by a few hundred to a few thousand.

-The American Rescue Plan also made significant improvements to the child and dependent care credit for 2021.
+Significant improvements were made to the child and dependent care credit for 2021.
 But, again, the changes only applied for one year.

 There are far too many other changes to cover.
 Be assured that your tax professionals at Sloan know the rules and are here help you navigate the changes.
 We are open year-round and we are happy to assist in preparing for the upcoming season.
 Plus, our tax professionals are here full time to ensure you get the best service possible and the support you need - when you need it.